birdandhike.com logo

 Cassin's Finches have streaked undertail coverts

 Comments: There are three species of finches in the Las Vegas area: House Finch, Purple Finch, and Cassin's Finch, and female finches are easier to identify than males.
 House Finches occur in the desert, Purple Finches generally occur at middle elevations, and Cassin's Finches generally occur up in the mountains.
 The habitat of Purple Finches overlaps the other two, but House Finches and Cassin's Finches do not overlap.
-Thus, if you see a female finch at higher elevations that looks like a House Finch (finely streaked, indistinct eyeline), then you know you have Cassin's Finches.
+Thus, if you see a female finch at higher elevations that looks like a House Finch (finely streaked, indistinct eyeline), then you know you have a Cassin's Finch.

 Cassin's Finch (Carpodacus cassinii) Cassin's Finches usually show no eyebrow line, but this has a hint of a line above and behind the eye.
 Not visible in this photo, but the undertail coverts are streaked.
 The bill is long and pointed.